pasabanov/hugo-book/README.md

 # (Optional) Set 'false' to hide ToC from page
 bookToC = true

-# (Optional) If you have enabled BookComments for the site, you can disable it for specific pages.
+# (Optional) If you have not enabled BookComments for the site, you can enable it for specific pages.
-bookComments = true
+bookComments = false

 # (Optional) Set to 'false' to exclude page from search index.
 bookSearchExclude = true